shaniyasarah/G7_Autocad/Course Reports/MALIKBASHA.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2> G7 AUTOCAD AND SOLIDWORKS </h2>
+  <h2>  AUTOCAD AND SOLIDWORKS </h2>
 </div>

 # Course Report

-## Name: [G S MALIK BASHA]
+## Name: G S MALIK BASHA

-## Qualifications: [Your QualIFICATION]
+## Qualifications: B.Tech Final year

-Welcome to the course report for the G7 AUTOCAD AND SOLIDWORKS!
+Welcome to the course report for the  AUTOCAD AND SOLIDWORKS!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project